-We have, and will continue to have, a significant amount of indebtedness.
-As of March 31, 2014, we had outstanding borrowings in an aggregate principal amount of \$40.0 million under the loan agreement with Hercules.
+We currently have and will continue to have a significant amount of indebtedness.
+As of June 30, 2014, we had outstanding borrowings in an aggregate principal amount of \$40.0 million under the loan agreement with Hercules.
 In addition, on July 17, 2013, we issued \$125.0 million aggregate principal amount of 4.50% convertible senior notes due 2020.
 We could in the future incur additional indebtedness beyond such amounts.